OpenDataDevOps/widget-the-people/README.md

 # Install

+You will need to do the following in your terminal using the command line.

 1. Clone out opendatadevops/widget-the-people project `git clone git@github.com:OpenDataDevOps/widget-the-people.git`
-2. Go into widget-the-people directory and boot up the vm (in terminal) `cd widget-the-people && vagrant up`
+2. Go into widget-the-people directory and vagrant up the virtual machine `cd widget-the-people && vagrant up`
-3. Be _patient_ while vagrant configures your GM.
+3. Be _patient_ while vagrant configures your GitMachine.
 This can take 5 to 10 minutes or longer...
-4. When vagrant finishes configuring your GM, open your browser and go to `http://localhost:5001` to access Widget the People
+4. When vagrant finishes configuring your GitMachine, open your browser and go to `http://localhost:5001` to access Widget the People
 5. Get into the virtual machine (vm) via ssh `vagrant ssh`